jackrobertscott/forge-181201/packages/server/README.md

-# Forge Client
+# Forge Server

 > 🏹 Unobtrusive and beautiful app built to improve the development experience.

-This is the desktop app code for the Forge app.
+This is the server code for the Forge app.